vwh/temp-mail/README.md

 ### Cloudflare Information Script (Optional)

-To check your Cloudflare Workers, D1 databases, KV namespaces, and domain information directly from your terminal, you can use the `cf-info` script.
+To check your Cloudflare Workers, D1 databases, and domain information directly from your terminal, you can use the `cf-info` script.

-1.  **Configure API Credentials**: Add your Cloudflare Account ID and an API Token with appropriate permissions (e.g., `Zone:Read`, `Worker Scripts:Read`, `D1:Read`, `KV Storage:Read`, `Zone:Email:Read`) to your `.dev.vars` file.
+1.  **Configure API Credentials**: Add your Cloudflare Account ID and an API Token with appropriate permissions (e.g., `Zone:Read`, `Worker Scripts:Read`, `D1:Read`, `Zone:Email:Read`) to your `.dev.vars` file.

     Example `.dev.vars` additions:
     ```